Moctezuma II: Territorial expansion

 After the campaigns in the Oaxaca region, Moctezuma began to move his campaigns into northern and eastern territories around 1514, conquering the site of Quetzalapan, a Chichimec territory through the Huastec region, taking 1332 captives and suffering minimal casualties, with only 95 reported losses.
-Likely around this time many other territories in the region were also conquered.
+Likely around this time, many other territories in the region were also conquered.
 He also went to war against the Tarascan Empire for the first time since Axayácatl was defeated in his disastrous invasion.
 This war caused high casualties on both sides.
 The Mexica succeeded at taking a large amount of captives, but failed to conquer any territory.

 Among the final military campaigns carried out by Moctezuma, aside from the late stages of the war against Tlaxcala, were the conquests of Mazatzintlan and Zacatepec, which formed part of the Chichimec region.

 The approximate number of military engagements during his rule before European contact was 73, achieving victory in approximately 43 sites (including territories already within the empire), making him one of the most active monarchs in pre-Hispanic Mexican history in terms of military actions.

-However, his rule and policies suffered a very sudden interruption upon the news of the arrival of Spanish ships at the east in 1519 (see below).
+However, his rule and policies suffered a very sudden interruption upon the news of the arrival of Spanish ships in the east in 1519 (see below).

 Texcoco crisis

-One of the most controversial events during his reign was the supposed overthrowal of the legitimate government of Nezahualpilli in Texcoco.
-Historians like Alva Ixtlilxóchitl even went as far as referring to this action as "diabolical," though while also making claims that are not seen in other chronicles and are generally not trusted by modern historians.
+One of the most controversial events during his reign was the supposed overthrow of the legitimate government of Nezahualpilli in Texcoco.
+Historians such as Alva Ixtlilxóchitl even went as far as referring to this action as "diabolical", while also making claims that are not seen in other chronicles and are generally not trusted by modern historians.